wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 The instruction `cont.throw` is parameterised by the exception to be
-raised at the control event invocation site.
+raised at the control tag invocation site.
 As with `cont.resume`,
 this instruction also fully consumes its continuation object
 argument.
 Operationally, this instruction injects the exception `$exn`
-with parameters of type `tp*` at the control event invocation point in
+with parameters of type `tp*` at the control tag invocation point in
 the residual computation of the provided continuation object.

 The third way does not resume the continuation *per see*, rather, it